irfanstract/opentype.js/README.md

 * `options`: See `Font.getPath()`

 #### The Glyph object
-A Glyph is an individual mark that often corresponds to a character.
-Some glyphs, such as ligatures, are a combination of many characters.
+a Glyph is an individual mark that generally are assigned to a Unicode Code Point (some, like `.notdef`, and internally-listed ones, are not assigned to any). some glyphs, such as ligatures, are a combination of many characters.
 Glyphs are the basic building blocks of a font.

 * `font`: A reference to the Font object.
 * `name`: The glyph name (e.g. `"Aring"`, `"five"`)